 You can lock down your corporate network, but if your team’s daily tools live inside a consumer browser, you are still exposed.
 The browser has quietly become both the workspace and the attack surface.
 Phishing pages, session hijacks, and malicious extensions exploit this very gap.

-2. Building a Stronger Zero Trust Edge
+2. Creating a Stronger Zero Trust Edge

-- Integrated authentication that enforces MFA dynamically based on risk.
+Integrated authentication that dynamically enforces MFA based on risk.

-The results are tangible:
+The benefits are real:

-4. A Practical Path to Adoption
+4. A Reasonable Roadmap for Adoption

 Conclusion